bluedrop-learning-networks/.github/pull_request_template.md

 Add any relevant images or animations that show the changes made.

+## Additional Notes

+Include any additional information that is relevant or helpful to review this pull request effectively.

 ## Testing

 This section should include thorough instructions for the person that is QC testing your PR.
 A person who has never used